Barrierefreiheit

-In order to better understand the mechanisms of tumor invasion, we analyze metastases samples of different solid tumors as well as cell lines and extracellular vesicles via high-throughput methods on the RNA, protein and metabolism level (RNA sequencing, Proteomics, Metabolomics).
-Based on the results we can then define signatures that will be correlated with clinical parameters in a translational approach and in the end can provide information about the prognosis of cancer patients.
+The research group of Prof. Bleckmann investigates the mechanisms of tumor progression, especially the single steps of the metastatic cascade in solid tumors, with a particular focus on lung and colorectal cancer.
+In order to better understand the mechanisms of tumor invasion, we analyze patient samples as well as cell lines via high-throughput methods on the RNA, protein and metabolic level (e.g. via single cell RNA sequencing, spatial transcriptomics, Proteomics).
+Based on the results, we aim to define signatures that correlate with clinical parameters and that in the end can provide information about the prognosis or therapy response of cancer patients.

-One main focus of our research is the role of extracellular vesicles in lung cancer.
-As lung cancer is still the leading cause of cancer-related death worldwide, our aim is to improve patients' survival by monitoring their course of disease in order to detect relapse or progression prior to imaging.
-Our lab has already established a tumor-defining antigen pattern on extracellular vesicles that can help identify tumor-derived vesicles in the blood of lung cancer patients and subsequently be used as a biomarker to monitor disease.
-We have special interest in the role of immune checkpoint inhibitors in lung cancer and identifying groups of patients that benefit or do not benefit from immunotherapy.
+As lung cancer is still the leading cause of cancer-related deaths worldwide and often driven by specific molecular alterations that are detectable in blood, Prof. Bleckmann’s team is particularly interested in developing novel minimally invasive liquid biopsy assays.
+Here, we combine the measurement of known molecular alterations with novel analytes in a multimodal approach.
+Our aim is to improve patients' survival by monitoring the course of the disease in order to detect relapse or progression prior to imaging.
+In this regard, we have a special interest in the role of immune checkpoint inhibitors in lung cancer and in identifying groups of patients that benefit or do not benefit from immunotherapy.

-Since 2022 our team is part of the BMBF-funded consortium Permiccion which aims to understand the role of the tumor microbiome for the development of colorectal cancer in young patients.
-More information can be found here.
+Lately, the number of young patients diagnosed with colorectal cancer has risen alarmingly.
+Since 2022, the team is therefore also part of the BMFTR-funded consortium Permiccion which aims to understand the role of the tumor microbiome for the development and metastasis of colorectal cancer in young patients.
+More information can be found here: https://www.permiccion.de

 Kontakt